mattyowl/AIMS-DISCnet-2018/Tutorial.md

       scripts=['bin/planethunter'],
 )
 ```

+By including 'planethunter' in the `packages` list, all of the .py files that we
+place inside the `planethunter/` directory will be installed when we run the
+`setup.py` script (see below).
+Similarly, the files pointed to by the `scripts`
+list will be installed in the appropriate place for your system, depending upon the
+options you use when running the `setup.py` script.

 Now commit these changes to your `git` repository, remembering to add the files first
 (use `git status` to check that you have done so, if you're unsure).